Nagajothi-Ganesh/Capstone/README.md

 ## Filmopedia App

+### Introduction
 Flimopedia is a casting agency that is responsible for creating movies and managing and assigning actors to those movies.
 This app is used to maintain the data of movies and the actors.

 Roles:
 Any one or Casting Assistant - Can view actors and movies Casting Director - All permissions a Casting Assistant has and Add or delete an actor from the database, Modify actors or movies
 Executive Producer - All permissions a Casting Director has and Add or delete a movie from the database

+### Motivation
+This project is for practicing the skills learned as part of full stack web developer course.
+This includes using database modeling (PostgreSQL), REST API (CRUD operations), Authentication (JWT tokens) and hosting the app in render.

 ### Getting Started
 - Base URL: This app is hosted in render and below is the URL.